January 4, 2024

 It's a fixed amount set in the policy and is known upfront, not an additional charge added at the time of a claim.

+Reality: The amount of excess your employees pay can vary significantly between insurance policies and providers.
 The different excess amounts are tailored based on the type of insurance, the level of risk, and other factors.

-For example, excess in health insurance could be influenced by the range of medical services covered and the policyholder's health profile.
-But in a car insurance policy, a higher excess could apply for luxury vehicles or higher risk groups, like drivers with a history of accidents.
+However, in a car insurance policy, a higher excess could apply for luxury vehicles or higher risk groups, like drivers with a history of accidents.

 Reality: This depends on the policy.

-Reality: While choosing a higher excess can lower your insurance premiums, the reduction in premiums is not always proportional to the increase in excess.
+Reality: While choosing a higher excess can lower your employees’ insurance premiums, the reduction in premiums is not always proportional to the increase in excess.

 The overall impact varies based on the type of insurance and the insurance provider's policies.